BookStackApp/website/content/docs/admin/updates.md

 ## Version Specific Instructions

+#### Updating to v0.19 or higher

+Version v0.19 needs the following requirement change:

+* Minimum required version of PHP has changed from 5.6.4 to 7.0.0.

 #### Updating to v0.18 or higher

 Version v0.18 introduced a commenting system.
 After updating you should check the permissions for all roles if you'd like to enable comments for your users.